fingolfin00/climate-science-notes/climate-change-in-the-gelological-past.md

 		- 100 ka
 	2. changes in obliquity (axial tilt) 22.1°-24.5° (today 23.5°), enhances or weakens seasonal variations:
 		- 41 ka
-	3. precession of the axis: gives rise to **precession of the equinoxes** combined with the precession of the ellipse
+	3. **precession of the equinoxes**: combination of precession of the axis (wobbling motion, 25.7 ka) and precession of the ellipse (slow turning of ellipse axes over time)
 		- stronger cycle at 23 ka
 		- weaker cycle at 19 ka
 3. Solar strength changes (slowly increases, but cycles exist)